cyberbus-net/cyberbus-translations/README.md

 # cyberbus-translations

-A store for lemmy's translations in i18n json format.
+A store for cyberbus forum in i18n json format.
+Fork from cyberbus's translations.

----

-**Translations** are made by **Weblate** on this site: https://weblate.join-lemmy.org/projects/lemmy/